gtfierro/energise-quickstart/README.md

 ### Configuration

-The LPBC process takes as configuration input a dictionary with the following keys:
+The LPBC process takes as configuration input a file with the following keys

 - `namespace`: do not change
 - `wavemq`: address of local wavemq agent